 I’m a PhD student in Behavioral Science at the University of Chicago Booth School of Business.

-I primarily study Prospect Theory, Mental Accounting, and consumer financial decision making.
+I primarily study consumer financial decision making with an emphasis on Prospect Theory and Mental Acounting.
 I am currently working on projects related to

 1) The ways minimum payments affect credit card debt repayment strategies across multiple cards

 2)The impacts of ownership on beliefs and expectations

 (with Sam Hartzmark and Alex Imas)

 3) Mental Budgeting vs. Relative Thinking